 Symmetrical balance, also known as formal or passive balance, happens when one side of something is the exact same as the other half: a mirror image.
 This type of balance can be seen in a pair of scones flanking a painting above a fireplace; two candlesticks flanking a centerpiece on a dining room table; or two exterior light fixtures flanking a front door.
 It is helpful to use this type of balance when placing importance on an object, such as the painting or the front door.

 used in casual design and is generally more complex than symmetrical balance.
 Rather than having identical objects on an axis, this type of balance relies on mismatched items with equal scale or perceived weight.
 Asymmetrical balance can be seen in arrangements of framed prints or photography on a wall; and in the floor plans of a ranch style residence.

 Radial balance is identical or differing objects placed in a circular fashion.
 It can be seen in modern residential spaces, museums and commercial buildings.
 Radial balance is chairs around a table in the middle of a room; a crystal chandelier; or the structure of a circular rotunda.
 It directs your attention to the center of the space or object.
 It is the least used type of balance.
 If done right, a space with any of these types of balance will calm you while spaces without balance can make you feel unexplainably uncomfortable.

-Rhythm (repetition, progression, transition, contrast) is a principle that suggests movement so it often refers to the transition of patterns (as in fabric and wallpaper) and the flow of rooms in the confines of one home.
+Rhythm (repetition, progression, transition, contrast) is a principle that suggests movement, so it often refers to the transition of patterns (as in fabric and wallpaper) and the flow of rooms in the confines of one home.

 Repetition is the simplest way to create rhythm and is done by repeating any of the elements listed above (line, color, pattern, etc.) in a consistent way.
 It can be found throughout the home in lighting, window and drapery hardware styles among other furnishings.
 If repetition is too simple it can be monotonous but without it, it lacks unity and leads to confusion.

 Progression is creating rhythm through gradual yet regular changes of size or color.
 It’s easiest to see in items like modern paintings, textiles or pottery where one color or

 Emphasis is used as a way to call attention to a preferred focal point or as a way to “anchor” a space.
 It can be used to describe dominance and subordination in a room or home.
 It has to do with focal points, and places for the eye to “rest”.
 Color and scale are two great ways to create emphasis.
 Without emphasis, homes would be monotonous and without subordination they would be busy and obnoxious.
 Objects need to work together in a home to flatter, not overpower one another.

 Harmony (variety and unity) is created by the repetition of design elements like color, texture and shape.
 Unity combines elements to make a balanced interior.
-Unity is generally achieved by repetition such as the same flooring or woodwork that’s repeated in the rooms throughout a home.
+Unity is generally achieved by repetition.
+Such as the same flooring or woodwork that’s repeated in the rooms throughout a home.
 But variety is needed too, as in the lighting that’s coordinated rather than matched from room to room.
 Variety brings interest to a space.
 When variety is excessive, without any apparent scheme it becomes confusing.
 Variety and unity must be balanced to be perceived as attractive.